Famous Trials

 The development of the ’Miller Test’, which is defined as methodology of the classification of whether or not material is to be deemed as obscene; this includes the application of community standards and the preservation of wellbeing within the public sector, the degree of offensiveness latent within the expression in question, and an analysis of the expressed intent of the creator

-The following is a case profile of the legal trial eponymously titled ‘Miranda v.
-Arizona’:
+The following is a case profile of the legal trial eponymously titled ‘Brandenburg v.
+Ohio’:

 Judicial Officer Responsible for Ruling: Chief Justice Earl Warren